bhk1019/bootcampfaq/nomster-faq.md

 This change to your place model will ensure that whenever you delete a place, its comments will also be deleted and won't show up to cause problems in your app.

+# Adding a Google Map

+## Lesson 29: Setting Up the Maps Integration

+#### Question:
+> My app will only save the latitude and longitude of some addresses and not others.
+When I investigate in the rails console, I get a "Google API Error: Over Query Limit" message.

+#### Answer:
+Sometimes, if the address saves as `longitude: nil` and `latitude: nil`, it could be because the Geocoder gem could not successfully locate the coordinates of the given address.
+First double check that your address is correct.

+If the problem persists, this error could be related to your Google API Keys.
+For some users, it will be necessary to enable billing on your Google API accounts in order to increase your query limit.

+Follow these steps to see what your query limit is:
+1) Go to console.cloud.google.com.
+2) Click on the APIs & Services dashboard on the left side navigation bar.
+3) Click on the Geocoding API under the API section.
+4) Click on the Quotas tab between Metrics and Credentials.
+5) Scroll down to the Requests subsection.
+Look for "Requests Per Day".
+If you cannot change this value above "1", then you may currently only be limited to one geocoding request per day and your Google API Account does not have billing enabled.

+In order to enable billing on your Google API Account, follow the steps on this page: https://developers.google.com/maps/documentation/geocoding/usage-and-billing .
+Then, update the Requests Per Day field as described in the steps above to increase your quota.
+Keep in mind that your account will be billed after 1000 total requests, so set your Requests Per Day to something reasonable to prevent unwanted charges.